rust-lang/book/second-edition/nostarch/chapter18.md

 which is 5.

-If `x` had been a `None` value instead of `Some(5)`, we would have matched the underscore since the other two arms' patterns would not have matched.
+If `x` had been a `None` value instead of `Some(5)`, we would have matched the underscore since the other two arms’ patterns would not have matched.
 In the expression for that match arm, since we did not introduce an `x` variable in the pattern of the arm, this `x` is still the outer `x` that has not been shadowed.
 In this hypothetical case, the `match` would print `Default case, x =